 Can a kid start a business?

 Yes, all kids can start a business.
 No matter their age, every child has the ability to creatively think of an idea and act on it.
 When people age, they can adopt the mentality of being easily discouraged to go after new opportunities.
 As a child, this mentality is usually not present which allows them to think of ideas that an adult might not consider or attempt.
 This mindset is one of the key ingredients of being a successful entrepreneur.
 Not allowing others to tell you what is or is not possible.
 Some of the most famous entrepreneurs of all time were ridiculed for their ideas because people at the time could not comprehend the use of their product or service.
 For a child’s first business, the focus should not be on them creating the next unicorn startup like Snapchat.
 The focus should be on introducing a child to entrepreneurship and all the processes involved in starting a successful business.
+There are limitless business ideas for kids in the world.
+It’s important to have your kid think of an idea that energizes them to put forth their full energy every day.
+Do not discourage your kid from any idea that you might see as being impossible.
+Instead, let them naturally figure this out during the building process and learn how to pivot to something more attainable.
+It’s more powerful for a kid to learn entrepreneurship through experience than to be lectured by an adult.

 Parents probably have the image of a child’s first business being a lemonade stand or car wash.
 While these are great first businesses, advancing technology has presented children additional opportunities.
 The internet provides a store front for kids to sell their ideas to people around the world without ever leaving their house.
 Website builders have simplified their interface where even a child can simply drag and build a custom design.
 Social media platforms like Youtube make it easy for kids to upload their videos to their own channel.
 Craft stores like Etsy allow kids to advertise their handmade crafts and jewelry.
 Other than online opportunities, children can quickly create products with 3D printing technology.